 Body Safety Training teaches children body safety and empowers them to know that is okay to say NO to an adult that makes them feel uncomfortable.
 Additionally, for children ages K-5, student comprehend concepts related to hazards that threaten personal safety, including personal space and boundaries, appropriate and inappropriate touch, who to ask for help and how to get away in cases of inappropriate touching.
-For children in middle school and high school we provide safe dating information, sexting, and bullying program.
+For children in middle school and high

 Child Abuse Relating topics

-Weiss Child Advocacy Center offers classes to educate parents on ways they can learn ways to make sure their children are safe on the internet and apps on their phones.
+Voices for Children offers classes to educate parents on ways they can learn ways to make sure their children are safe on the internet and apps on their phones.
 We offer classes for teens about appropriate dating relationships, social media safety, and education about the scams that occur social media websites.
 For more ways to keep your child safe on the internet please look at the links below.

 Sex Offender Registry Training

 Learn how to use the National and Statewide registry to find sex offenders in your neighborhood or people who are around your children.